 12 Popular Reasons To Be Living In Arizona

-While Living In Arizona Has Long Been A Top Choice As A Retirement Destination – It Has A Lot More
+While Living In Arizona Has Long Been A Top Choice For Retirement – It Has A Lot More

 Arizona had the first Active Adult Community in the United States.
 Sun City, near Phoenix AZ, opened in 1960 by Del Webb.
 Sun City, It became a mecca for retirees and winter “snowbird” residents.